tycon/tycon.github.io/_posts/2015-07-25-ML-Type-Inference.markdown

 constraint language can be defined.
 Can be made as complex as analysis requires.

 #### STLC Constraint Typing:

+References:

+1. [T Jones, Type Inference for ML][Jones2012].
+2. [Mitchell Wand, A Simple Algorithm and a Proof for Type Inference, 1987][wand87]

 A Constraint is an equality between two types: